gui-xie/import-export/README.md

 # @senlinz/import-export

 **@senlinz/import-export** is a simple Excel import/export library designed for use in browser environments.
-It leverages Rust compiled to WebAssembly (WASM) for its core logic and provides a web component built with Stencil.
+It leverages Rust compiled to WebAssembly (WASM) for its core logic and provides a web component built with Stencil (devloping).

 > **Note:** This library is currently in beta.
 Features and APIs may change.